mscook/SeqFindR/README.rst

     Toxin

-How does SeqFindR determine positive hits
+How does SeqFindr determine positive hits
 -----------------------------------------

 We use the following calculation::